-We’ll cut to the chase — a license lets you work on jobs that pay more.
-The state requires licensed contractors to work on jobs where the labor and materials add up to $50,000 or more.
+We’ll cut to the chase — a license lets you take on higher paying jobs.
+The state requires that contractors who work on jobs where the labor and materials add up to $50,000 or more, be licensed.
 If it’s a swimming pool, a licensed contractor has to work on the project if the materials add up to $5,000 or more.

 Without a license, you’re limited to working on smaller, lower-paying projects.
 The good news is there are a ton of benefits to becoming official.
 A license will: